gi-dellav/rocketup/rocketup/content/posts/beating_uttt.md

 We are going to test both of those reward function with 3 different global optimization alghorithms; for the first alghorithm we'll try [genetic alghorithms](https://en.wikipedia.org/wiki/Genetic_algorithm), which simulate evolution creating generations and generations of individuals that have the set of parameters as their genotype.

 ## Part IV.
-Optimizing parameters using Bayesian optimization

-Now we are going to try using [Bayesian optimization](https://en.wikipedia.org/wiki/Bayesian_optimization), which tries to build a probabilistic model of the reward function in order to optimize the set of results.

-## Part V. Optimizing parameters using CMA-ES
+Optimizing parameters using CMA-ES

 Now we are going to try usign [CMA-ES](https://en.wikipedia.org/wiki/CMA-ES), which evolves a population of possible solutions, updating the [covariance matrix](https://en.wikipedia.org/wiki/Covariance_matrix) so that new samples are more likely to have better results.

-## Part VI.
-Final results
+## Part V. Final results